googleads/googleads-mobile-flutter/packages/google_mobile_ads/README.md

     ad.dispose();
   },
-  onAdImpression: (RewardedAd ad) => print('$ad impression occurred.'),
+  onAdImpression: (RewardedAd ad) => print('$ad impression occurred.'), );
-  onAdWillDismissFullScreenContent: (RewardedAd ad) => print('$ad onAdWillDismissFullScreenContent'),
-);
 ```

 ### Display a RewardedAd

 A `RewardedAd` is displayed as an Overlay is displayed on top of all app content and is statically placed.
 Which means it can not be displayed this way can't be added to the Flutter widget tree.
-You can choose when to show the ad by calling `show()` after the ad is loaded.
+You can choose when to show the ad by calling `show()`.
+A `RewardedAd` can only be shown once.
+Subsequent calls to show will trigger `onAdFailedToShowFullScreenContent`.
 `RewardedAd.show()` takes an `OnUserEarnedRewardCallback`, which is invoked when the user earns a reward.
 Be sure to implement this and reward the user for watching an ad.